 Also, as I mentioned, hot flashes are very common.
 People that cannot sweat, get all red in their face and over their head.
 Since your body cannot cool down, the temperature keeps rising, which makes you very hot.

 Other symptoms (although they only happen when not being able to sweat) that become critical are nausea and dizziness.
 In that case, you want to see a doctor immediately or at least find an immediate way to cool down.
 I’ll discuss that further down.

 People suffering from anhidrosis tend to become very sensitive to heat.
 Since their bodies cannot cool off, their brain tells them immediately to seek a cooler spot when it senses heat.

-Now, don’t freak out when I mentioned a heat stroke.
-That is really the worst case scenario and happens rarely.
+Now, don’t be frightened when I mentioned a heat stroke.
+That is really the worst-case scenario and rarely happens.
 However, take your precautions in time if you are not able to sweat at all.
 It is always necessary to have your condition assessed before you know for sure if you have anhidrosis, or if there is an underlying health cause.
 If there is not a known cause, these are a few things you might want to do.